In Conversation with: Sindh

 ‘‘We are living in a world of overproduction in all domains, and music too.
 If you think about it, there are tons of releases every day.
 I think it’s better to stand back and keep only the best for releasing.’’

-‘’When you independently work on a piece of music, instead of creating something specific for a label, you are more free in the creative process.
+From what I am hearing, Louis is someone who prefers to work on his own timeline.
+He agrees and goes on to add: ‘’When you independently work on a piece of music, instead of creating something specific for a label, you are more free in the creative process.
 There is no bias about how the music should sound based on what the label catalogue is.’’

 Fair enough.
 Connecting all the dots of our conversation till now, I gather that I am interacting with an artist, who is very patient about their development and growth.
 It’s not something that we see often nowadays, in fact the current landscape of music feels the opposite: people want a shortcut to success, they want to be faster, bigger, louder, impatient to get somewhere, not really caring how as long as they do.
 If you want to keep your values, you need to be okay with accepting that things will happen slower.
 I imagine for an artist that is a difficult task, as they put so much effort and work, emotion and love, and surely want to achieve certain milestones or goals quicker, and be able to reach people with their music.
 But at the end of the day, you have to be happy with yourself and how you got there, instead of wake up one day and think to yourself ‘Who am I?’.
 As a booker at an artist agency, I have the honour to work with an artist very likeminded to Sindh speaking of values, and I deeply respect the approach.
 I learn from it every day.
 Sindh continues the trail of thought: ‘‘It’s important to think, ‘This EP or album, when I listen to it in 10 years is it just a copy of hundreds of things that have already been made, or is there something special in this that I feel like I need to share with people?’ ‘‘

-‘‘It’s important to think, ‘This EP or album, when I listen to it in 10 years is it just a copy of hundreds of things that have already been made, or is there something special in this that I feel like I need to share with people?’ ‘‘
+‘‘It’s important to think, ‘This EP or album, when I listen to it in 10 years is it just a copy of hundreds of things that have already been made, or is there something special in this that I feel like I need to share with people?’’

 I could not agree more.
 Having discussed making music at length, I wanted to ask about playing music.
 Clearly, it has been a natural progression from listening, to playing to producing, but where does he stand with DJing now? ‘’I am happy with DJing right now.
 I am digging a lot and I went to some clubs recently and it was very nice.
 My future release, after the A-Biotic one will be more dancefloor-oriented.
 For the past 10 years I went to festivals and parties often, because I like to dance and I like the night energy, so I am now focusing more on digging and DJing and buying some vinyl.
 I am also preparing a live set that will be more progressive techno-oriented, with the club and dancefloor in mind.
 I think if I’m not DJing more it’s because most of my productions are rather chilled.’’